hwstar/ESP8266-MQTT-io-node/README.md

 |restart | Restart system|
 |wifipass| Query or set WIFI Password|
 |cycle   | Start or stop relay cycling where $PARAM is the half cycle time in milliseconds
-|mqttdevpath| Query or set MATT device path
+|mqttdevpath| Query or set MQTT device path

 Notes:
 * $ indicates a variable. e.g.: $COMMAND would be one of the commands in the table above.